sudip-poudel/foood-delivery-app/README.md

 ##  SetUp in your computer

-Pull the code using git or download the code as zip then in that path run " npm install "
-                      " npm start "
+Pull the code using git or download the code as zip then in that path run " npm install " then  " npm start "

 ## Available Scripts